 I see the history of the Soviet Atomic Project in the Urals as dauntingly far-reaching.
 Moreover, much information related to nuclear production is still classified.
 Closed towns are still closed.
 The locals either withdraw from communication altogether or limit what memories they share with great caution.

 This exposition is about the price paid by the people who, for various reasons, were involved in the Atomic Project and experienced its consequences.
 In their case, the price was paid with their health and lives.
-And this goes beyond the courageous workers of Mayak Production Association and the “liquidators” on the response team in the 1957 incident, this is also about the residents of near-by towns exposed to high doses of radiation, about every displaced person who had to take off and relocate.
+This goes beyond the courageous workers of the Mayak Production Association and the “liquidators” on the response team in the 1957 incident, this is also about the residents of nearby towns exposed to high doses of radiation, about every displaced person who had to take off and relocate.
 I dedicate this exhibition to them.

 The exposition is designed as a museum.
-The exhibits are select found photographs and records that shook me to the core.
-My intention is to allow the uninformed viewer to piece together the sections of the exhibition and grasp the big picture on their own.
+The exhibits are select-founded photographs and records that shook me to the core.
+I intend to allow the uninformed viewer to piece together the sections of the exhibition and grasp the big picture on their own.

 The exhibition venue, too, is directly linked to the Atomic Project.
 It occupies the company dormitory of the secret Laboratory that studied radiobiology and new isotopes.
 The Laboratory employed Russian scientists picked out from imprisonment, hired experts, and interned German specialists.

-This exhibition is based on publicly available research and memoires.
+This exhibition is based on publicly available research and memos.

 The art residency program in the Chelyabinsk Region, organized under the aegis of the 6th Industrial Biennal of Contemporary Art (2021)